Position: Stop Anthropomorphizing Intermediate Tokens as Reasoning/Thinking Traces!: Background: Test Time Scaling, Post-Training Derivitional Traces

-Once derivational traces have been selected, they can be used to further train an LLM.
-The hope is that, by outputting useful intermediate tokens, the LLM will be more likely to output correct solutions across a wider variety of problems.
-Early approaches fine-tuned LLMs directly on such traces\cite{ star-goodman,searchformer,streamofsearch}, but more recent advances have pivoted towards using reinforcement learning (RL) instead.
+{\bf Improving LLMs Using Derivational Traces:} Once derivational traces have been selected, they can be used to further train an LLM.
+Early approaches fine-tuned LLMs directly on such traces\cite{ star-goodman,searchformer,streamofsearch}.
+More recent advances, especially starting with DeepSeek R1, have been credited to the use of reinforcement learning.
+It has however been argued that the specific type of RL approach used in DeepSeek R1 is a close cousin of supervised fine tuning \cite{RLiNO}.